Portable party runs afoul of law in Lee County

 - two counts of sell and deliver cocaine;

-- one counts of felony maintaining a vehicle used for the storage and sales of an illegal controlled substance;
+- one count of felony maintaining a vehicle used for the storage and sales of an illegal controlled substance;

 - one count of misdemeanor possession of drug paraphernalia;